-(i) The Ordinary Resolution 6 proposed in item 7 above, if passed, will empower the Directors of the Company to allot and issue new Shares, make or grant Instruments convertible into Shares and to allot and issue new Shares pursuant to such Instruments.
-The aggregate number of new Shares to be allotted and issued pursuant to Ordinary Resolution 6 (including new Shares to be allotted and issued in pursuance of the Instruments made or granted pursuant to Ordinary Resolution 6 is passed.
-For allotting and issuing of new Shares, making or granting Instruments convertible into Shares and allotting and issuing of new Shares, making or granting Instruments convertible into Shares to be allotted and issued pursuant to such Instruments other than on a pro rata basis to existing shareholders of the Company, the aggregate number of new Shares to be allotted and issued in pursuance of the Instruments of exceed pursuant to Ordinary Resolution 6 (including Shares to be allotted and issued in pursuance of the Company, the aggregate number of new Shares to be allotted and issued pursuant to Ordinary Resolution 6 (including Shares to be allotted and issued in pursuance of the Instruments made or granted pursuant to Ordinary Resolution 6) shall not exceed 50% of the total number of issued Shares in the capital of the Company (excluding treasury shares and subsidiary holdings) at the time Ordinary Resolution 6 will, unless previously revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is the earlier.
+The Ordinary Resolution 6 proposed in item 7 above, if passed, will empower the Directors of the Company to allot and issue new Shares, make or grant Instruments convertible into Shares and to allot and issue new Shares pursuant to such Instruments.
+The aggregate number of new Shares to be allotted and issued pursuant to Ordinary Resolution 6 (including new Shares to be allotted and issued in pursuance of the Instruments made or granted pursuant to Ordinary Resolution 6) shall not exceed 100% of the total number of issued Shares in the capital of the Company (excluding treasury shares and subsidiary holdings) at the time Ordinary Resolution 6 is passed.
+For allotting and issuing of new Shares, making or granting Instruments convertible into Shares and allotting and issuing new Shares pursuant to such Instruments other than on a prorata basis to existing shareholders of the Company, the aggregate number of new Shares to be allotted and issued pursuant to Ordinary Resolution 6 (including Shares to be allotted and issued in pursuance of the Instruments made or granted pursuant to Ordinary Resolution 6) shall not exceed 50% of the total number of issued Shares in the capital of the Company (excluding treasury shares and subsidiary holdings) at the time Ordinary Resolution 6 is passed.
+The authority conferred by Ordinary Resolution 6 will, unless previously revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is the